 What “secret” am I talking about here?
 Lucretia Mott with a secret?

 For her devotees, Lucretia Mott’s life is, or should be, an open book: born into a loving, encouraging family, married for 57 years to what one biographer called “the best husband ever”; she had a long public career of preaching and speaking, of which generous samplings have been preserved; and she wrote hundreds of letters which scholars have combed through.
-She also endured sorrows: the loss of two of her six children, and then widowhood; and she overcame years of withering criticism of her ideas and “heresies.”
+She also endured sorrows: the loss of two of her six children, and then widowhood; and she endured years of withering criticism of her ideas and “heresies.”

 None of that is new, or unexamined.
 And in her personal carriage she was a model of traditional Quaker propriety: she disdained novels as frivolous and vain; it was husband James who sat in a quiet corner, burning the midnight oil, unable to put down Uncle Tom’s Cabin.
 Then, while Hicksites all around were shedding the grey and the bonnet, she was plain til the very end.